What is another name for the facial artery?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The facial artery, which supplies blood to the structures of the face, is also known as the external maxillary artery.
-This name reflects its role in delivering oxygenated blood to the external aspects of the maxilla and surrounding facial structures.
-Understanding the terminology used for anatomical parts is crucial for professionals in esthetics, as it aids in effective communication and enhances the understanding of facial anatomy, which is essential for various treatments and procedures.
+The facial artery, which supplies blood to the face, is indeed also known as the external maxillary artery.
+This nomenclature is derived from its branch point from the external carotid artery.
+Understanding the terminology used in vascular anatomy is crucial in esthetics, as it relates to various procedures and treatments that involve facial structures.

 Subscribe